 Self-acceptance is acceptance of self despite one’s deficiencies.

-According to Shepard (1979), self-acceptance is an individual’s satisfaction or happiness with oneself and is thought to be necessary for good mental health.
+According to Shepard (1979), self-acceptance is an individual’s satisfaction or happiness with oneself, thought to be necessary for good mental health.
 Self-acceptance involves self-understanding, a realistic, albeit subjective, awareness of one’s strengths and weaknesses.
-It results in an individual’s feeling about oneself, that they are of “unique worth”.
+It results in an individual’s feeling about oneself that they are of “unique worth.”

-In clinical psychology and positive psychology, self-acceptance is considered the prerequisite for change to occur.
-It can be achieved by stopping criticizing and solving the defects of oneself, and then accepting them to be existing within oneself.
-That is, tolerating oneself to be imperfect in some parts.
+In clinical psychology and positive psychology, self-acceptance is considered the prerequisite for change.
+It can be achieved by stopping criticizing and solving one’s defects and then accepting them as existing within oneself—that is, tolerating oneself as imperfect in some parts.

 Self-acceptance is a broader and more all-embracing personal philosophy that can help you live a balanced life.
 Let’s look at how self-acceptance can serve you and how to make it a part of your life.

-Having self-esteem is associated with feeling good about yourself.
+Self-esteem is associated with feeling good about yourself.
 This feeling is often based on achievements and positive experiences.
-The more you accomplish things in life, the better you feel about yourself.
+The more you accomplish in life, the better you feel about yourself.

-According to Dr. Albert Ellis in his book The Myth of Self-Esteem, it’s not possible to have consistently high self-esteem because you cannot always meet your goals or have positive experiences all the time.
+According to Dr. Albert Ellis in his book The Myth of Self-Esteem, having consistently high self-esteem is impossible because you cannot always meet your goals or have positive experiences all the time.

 Instead, consider adopting self-acceptance as a way of life.
 You’ll have a balanced perspective of what matters and will be able to sail through both bad and good events.

-Self-acceptance means that you embrace your entire being.
-That includes your flaws as well as your successes.
-It means that you are at peace with both your failures and your accomplishments.
+Self-acceptance means embracing your entire being, including your flaws and successes.
+It means being at peace with both your failures and your accomplishments.

 When you accept yourself fully, you recognize that you’re a multifaceted human being.
 You’ll be able to face challenges with equanimity because you’ll realize it’s not representative of your entire life.